 In 2017, the City of Pueblo completed part 1, which documented 154 buildings on 149 sites.
 It resulted in 124 reconnaissance surveys and 25 intensive surveys.
 Also available is the 84-page historic narrative of Downtown Pueblo, which indicated a core historic area, but further research about the commercial development was necessary to complete the picture.

-In 2019, the part 2 project launched, which will include 15 more properties featured with an intensive level survey.
-The narrative will add histories for influential persons, events, and changes to buildings that were significant to the historic commercial development of downtown.
+The part 2 project occurred during 2019-2020, which included 15 more properties featured with an intensive level survey.
+An additional contextual report focused on the commercial development of downtown, with histories for influential persons, events, and changes to significant buildings.

-We will cultivate an understanding of Historic Downtown Pueblo in ways important to property and business owners.
-We invite them to get involved by promoting ways historic preservation can be a tool for economic development.
+We cultivated an understanding of Historic Downtown Pueblo in ways important to property and business owners.
+We will continue to involve them by promoting ways historic preservation can be a tool for economic development.

 DOWNTOWN PUEBLO PROJECT AREA

-The reconnaissance survey area was centered on the downtown core business area at Main Street and extends generally from City Center Drive north to West 11th Street and from North Albany Avenue west to North Greenwood Street
+A vital historic area was identified around the downtown core, generally between Santa Fe Avenue and Court Street and between City Center Drive and 7th Street.
+The overall survey area extends generally from City Center Drive north to West 11th Street and from North Albany Avenue west to North Greenwood Street.